pgrady3/EasyController2/README.md

 This respository includes Gerber files which can be directly submitted to PCB manufacturers.
 We recommend Chinese manufacturers such as [AllPCB](https://www.allpcb.com/) or [JLCPCB](https://jlcpcb.com/).
 The repository also includes a Bill of Materials (BOM) with Digikey part numbers to order from.

 Assembly is straightforward.
 However, it is recommended to cut the VIN-VUSB trace on the [underside of the Teensy](https://www.pjrc.com/teensy/card7b_rev1.pdf).
 Cutting the trace means that the Teensy can no longer be powered over USB.
 This is a safety procaution to prevent the controller feeding power backwards into your computer's USB port.

+## Design Improvements

+The EasyController2 was designed with absolute simplicity in mind.
+It is meant to be as easy to understand as possible at the expense of additional features.

+However, this design is very similar to the [world record motor controller](https://github.com/DukeElectricVehicles/dev-eagle/tree/master/Controller2019_Guinness) that powered DEV's vehicle [Eta to a Guinness World Record](https://pratt.duke.edu/about/news/duke-student-team-wins-second-guinness-world-record-vehicle-efficiency).
+Improvements to the world record design include:

+* Lower quiescent power.
+The EasyController2 draws about 1 watt of quiescent power.
+As Eta's nomial power consumption was only 19 watts, this is too high.
+This can be improved with slower clocking of the microcontroller and more intelligent power supply design.
+* Hybrid sensor/sensorless control.
+All electric vehicles need sensors for initial motor startup.
+However at high speed, hall sensors become noisy and do not provide as clean of trasitions as BEMF sensorless monitoring.
+* Current feedback control.
+It is critical that the motor be run in the correct operating range to minimize resistance versus magnetic losses in the motor.
+This requires a current control loop, keeping the motor operating at the optimal power level.

+These improvements are only critical for those seeking to squeeze the last few thenths of a percent of efficiency out of their powertrain.
+However, for most applications, the EasyController2 is more than sufficient.
+These improvements are left as an excercise to future electrical engineers to keep with the spirit of the Shell Eco-Marathon.

 ## Contact Us